 Data Controller / Data Processor

 The GDPR distinguishes between organisations that process personal information for their own purposes (known as “data controllers”) and organizations that process personal information on behalf of other organizations (known as “data processors”).
-We, Eric Molin and Impact Presenting LLC, located at the address provided in our Contact Us section, are a Data Controller with respect to the personal information you provide to us.
+Eric Molin, located at the address provided in our Contact Us section, is the Data Controller with respect to the personal information you provide to us.